Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Numerical Methods

 \section{Numerical Methods}

-For our numerical studies, we use the model of a two-electron Hamiltonian representing Sodium Hydride (NaH) within the frozen-core approximation and with the STO-3G basis set.
+For our numerical studies, we use the model of a two-electron Hamiltonian representing sodium hydride (NaH) within the frozen-core approximation and with the STO-3G basis set.
 We require $n = 4$ qubits to encode the two spin-orbitals using the Jordan Wigner transformation, and the corresponding Pauli representation of terms in the electronic Hamiltonian is summarized in Table~\ref{tab:nah}.
 As described previously, we use the XACC framework to compile the ansatz circuits and perform optimization of the ansatz parameters with respect to the estimated energy.
 The compiled circuits are simulated numerically using the IBM aer simulator as the XACC qpu backend, and we integrate a noise model that describes each gate by a noisy operation.

 In modeling noise in the quantum circuits, we assume a model by which each one- and two-qubit gates are followed by a depolarizing noise channel.
 The depolarizing noise model is a convenient device agnostic noise model that offers a coarse-grain representation for the loss of coherence caused by a noisy circuit, particularly for few-qubit numerical simulations \cite{IBMShortDepthCircs}.
+By setting the depolarizing noise to $p = 0$, we are able to simulate a noiseless circuit.
+We then chose a few parameters, where $p > 0$, that mimic the settings of current hardware\cite{dahlhauser2021modeling}.
 Although it does not provide a fine-grain representation of the noise process, it has been used previously for accurately modeling the output from NISQ devices \cite{dahlhauser2021modeling}.
 In addition, randomized compiling is known to yield a statistical model for the quantum circuit noise that is well approximated by the depolarizing model and motivates our use for the model here \cite{ville2021leveraging}.

 Within this model, the action of a single-qubit unitary gate $G$ acting on register element $j$ in the quantum state $\rho$ is simulated as

 with $\rho' = G \rho G^{\dagger}$, $\sigma^{k}_{j} \in {X_j, Y_j, Z_j}$, and the noise parameter $p \in [0,1]$.
 Errors on a two-qubit gate acting on elements $i$ and $j$ are modeled similarly as $\xi^{G}_{i,j}(\rho) = \xi^{I}_{i}(\xi^{G}_{j}(\rho))$ with $I$ the identity operator.
 For our simulations, we use a gate set consisting of the single-qubit Pauli operator, the Hadamard gate, and single-qubit rotations with the two-qubit \textsc{cnot} gate.
 These gates are decomposed by XACC into the OpenQASM representation \cite{mckay2018qiskit}.
 Notably, OpenQASM gates that are diagonal in the computational basis, e..g, $Z$, are not modeled with noise, a consequence of using the IBM aer simulator.
 For our noise model, we use noise levels for the two-qubit \textsc{cnot} gate that is always ten times the value of the single-qubit gate noise.
 This is motivated by the difference in noise values observed in hardware.
 We use the same noise level for all single-qubit gates.